learnockdevelopment/Mafazaa-Moodle/UPGRADE.md

-This file describes API changes in the Moodle App that affect site plugins, information provided here is intended especially for developers.
+This file describes API changes in the Mafaza that affect site plugins, information provided here is intended especially for developers.

 For more information about upgrading, read the official documentation: https://moodledev.io/general/app/upgrading/